fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

     api key, user id, etc, which help determine the quota for the request.
 In this case, it is `api_key`.

-Scheduler helps in prioritizing the requests based on the labels, and priority defined.
+The cheduler helps in prioritizing the requests based on the labels, and priority defined.
 In this case, we are using `priority` label which is being passed by Aperture SDK in code, containing the priority of the request.

 - `scheduler`:
   - `priority_label_key`: Priority label key to match the request against.
 In